Standard Chartered Bank

 There are two ways a couple can share finances.
 One way is to open a joint account and agree on the amounts to be deposited every month.
-This account should be used for all household expenses and necessities that benefit both parties.
-The other option is to save one partner’s salary and then use the other partner’s salary for all spending needs.
-Either ways, make sure that the chosen method is agreed on by both parties.
+This account should be used for household expenses and necessities that benefit both parties.
+The other option is to save one partner’s salary and then use the other partner’s salary for spending needs.
+Either way, make sure that the chosen method is agreed on by both parties.

 Changing your status is not just limited to your Facebook account.
 You should also inform your employer, update your emergency contacts at work and it would be in your interest to check if you will receive extended health or allowance benefits for your spouse.

 REVIEW YOUR INSURANCE

 Now that you are married, you may need to consider changing the beneficiary or adding on your spouse to the beneficiaries list of your insurance policy.
 This will be a good time to also think about making any contingency plans in the event of any unfortunate events.
 This helps to make sure that your spouse will be financially taken care of should anything untoward happen.
 It also helps give your partner some comfort knowing that you have thought about them in every aspect.